Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ### User Requrements and Expectations

+- The ability to make a selection on the Opening Menu on what I want to do be it Play Game, Read Rules or see the leaderboard.
-- The ability to make a selection of rock, paper, or scissors and have it register with the game.
+- The ability to make a selection on the User Guess grid and have it register with the game.
+- The site visitor should be able to see the outcome of a guess in the game and understand if it is a hit or miss.
+- The site visitor should be able to see the outcome of a computers guess in the game and understand if it is a hit or miss.
 - The site visitor should be able to see the outcome of the game and understand who has won or lost.
-- Easily keep track of the score and see how many rounds they have won or lost.
-- Ability to restart the Game easily to 0-0 if required.

 ### User Stories